 - In Danger: Diabolik, Valmont executes three of his allies for voting against a plan that would buy them all time.
 He shoots the first two, then the third tries to change his vote and says, "Please don't shoot!"
 Valmont says, "Since you said 'please', I won't shoot."
 The poor blighter is then Thrown from the Zeppelin courtesy of a Trap Door.

 - In the Director's Cut of The Chronicles of Riddick, Aereon's very carefully worded response to the Lord Marshall demanding she calculate the odds on their campaign to reach the Underverse being successful;

 Aereon: The odds are good that you will reach the Underverse... soon.

-In Scream, Ghostface demands that Casey name the killer in Friday the 13th so her boyfriend will be allowed to live.
+- In Scream (1996), Ghostface demands that Casey name the killer in Friday the 13th so her boyfriend will be allowed to live.
 When she names Jason Vorhees, Ghostface reveals that he'd been referring to the original movie, where Jason's mother Pamela was the killer.
 Then the boyfriend gets Gutted Like a Fish.

 - In Back to the Future, George McFly is unwilling to ask Lorraine to the dance, telling Marty "neither you nor anyone else on this planet is going to make me change my mind."
 Since George is a sci-fi fan, Marty pretends to be "Darth Vader, an extra-terrestrial from the planet Vulcan" to change his mind.